 She is currently serving as a member of the Expert Group advising Canada’s Minister of Finance on Reviewing Tax Expenditures.
 In 2016, she published a new book titled International Taxation in China: A Contextualized Analysis (IBDF, 2016) and was lead organizer of the Osgoode/Canadian Tax Foundation Symposium on Canada’s Income Tax Act Centennial Celebration.

-Professor Li is the recipient of the teaching excellence award at Osgoode in the JD program and OPD program, the Douglas J. Sherbaniuk Distinguished Writing Award, Asian Legend Award, CALT award for academic excellence, and other distinctions.
+Professor Li is the recipient of the Canadian Tax Foundation’s 2017 Lifetime Contribution Award, the teaching excellence award at Osgoode in the JD program and OPD program, the Douglas J. Sherbaniuk Distinguished Writing Award, Asian Legend Award, CALT award for academic excellence, and other distinctions.
 She has received numerous research grants, including four from the Social Science and Humanities Research Council of Canada (SSHRC), two from the Canadian Tax Foundation and one from the International Fiscal Association (Canadian Branch).

 Professor Li’s research interests include Canadian and international tax law and policy, comparative tax law and Chinese law.
 Her research outputs include over 40 books and book chapters, journal articles and commissioned expert reports.
 She teaches tax courses (in the JD and LLM programs) and Chinese Law.
 She is keen on helping students in their tax moot and other extra-curricular activities in the area of taxation.